 Now that we’re really starting to get close to this nice round million figure, it’s probably worth considering more carefully what we’re counting to get to 1 million.
+This is a question that is raised quite regularly, and the short answer to "What is the size of the CSD?" is given in one of our FAQs.
 We’ve been thinking in quite general terms about the ‘CSD 1 million’ for a while now, and I’ve written blogs in the past commenting on the growth of the CSD when we issued CCDC 900000 and released the 700,000th CSD entry, but there are a few things to consider in our count.

 Firstly, and hopefully this won’t come as a surprise, we probably already have passed the million mark.
 We, and most major journal publishers such as the RSC, recommend crystallographic data is deposited at the CCDC as part of the article submission process.
 This data is then available for journal referees, but it is otherwise kept confidentially until the researchers publish their work, either as an article or directly via a CSD Communication.
 Therefore, the first criterion for our count is one million structures freely available to the scientific community through the CSD.